My library account

 How do I reset my PIN?

-Use the "I forgot my PIN" link in the library catalog underneath the sign in button in the upper right corner.
+Go here to reset your PIN (use link in upper right corner, "I forgot my PIN").
 If you have set an email address in your library account, you will receive PIN reset link in an email message.
-If you do not receive the email, please call 865-215-8750.
+If you do not receive the email, please call (865) 215-8751.
 You will be asked several questions to verify your identity before we can make an account change.

 The PIN reset will take effect for OverDrive, Kanopy, Lynda.com and Tutor.com.
 It will also take effect for remote database access.
-It will have no effect on accounts registered with a username/password on third-party services such as ILLiad, RBdigital, Career Transitions.
+It will have no effect on accounts registered with a username/password on third-party services such as ILLiad.

 How long may I keep items I check out?